estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

     > ![image](/images/2022/Atlassian-Assets/Figure-51.png)

-4. Lets have a look at what went on
+4. Let's have a look at what went on

     > ![image](/images/2022/Atlassian-Assets/Figure-53.png)